 Winter Recommended Reading Series

-Mehring Books continues its Winter Recommended Reading Series, in which writers for the World Socialist Web Site are asked to share their thoughts about works of Marxist literature that have influenced them and to explain why.
-This week’s recommendation is from Nick Beams, National Secretary of the Socialist Equality Party (Australia) and a regular contributor to the WSWS on economic questions, including the evolution of the world economy over the course of the 20th century and the significance of globalization.
-Last week’s recommendation by Shannon Jones talked about David Riazanov’s Karl Marx and Friedrich Engels: An Introduction to Their Lives and Work.
-Previous recommendations have also been made by David Walsh and Tom Eley.
+Mehring Books is continuing its Winter Recommended Reading Series, in which writers for the World Socialist Web Site are asked to share their thoughts about works of Marxist literature that have influenced them and to explain why.
+This week’s recommendation is from Shannon Jones, who regularly writes for the WSWS about labor and social issues in the United States.
+Previous recommendations were made by David Walsh and Tom Eley.